Reinforcement Teaching: Introduction

 \section{Introduction}

-As machine learning becomes ubiquitous, there is a growing need for algorithms that generalize better, learn more quickly and require less data.
-One way to improve machine learning methods, without hand-engineering the underlying algorithm, is meta-learning.
-While meta-learning is often thought of as ``learning to learn'' \cite{DBLP:journals/corr/abs-2004-05439}, we argue that this framing fails to emphasize the inherently \emph{sequential} process of learning.
-This paper introduces \emph{Reinforcement Teaching}, which frames meta-learning in terms of a Markov decision process (MDP), in which a teaching policy interacts with a student's learning process to achieve some goal.
-Critically, this student can be an (un)supervised learning algorithm or even a reinforcement learning agent.
+As machine learning becomes ubiquitous, there is a growing need for algorithms that generalize better, learn more quickly, and require less data.
+Meta-learning is one way to improve a machine learning algorithm, without hand-engineering the underlying algorithm.
+Meta-learning is often thought of as ``learning to learn'' in which the goal is to learn about and improve another machine learning process \citep{schmidhuber94_techn_repor_fki, thrun98_learn, DBLP:journals/corr/abs-2004-05439}.
+A variety of sub-domains have emerged that design hand-crafted solutions for learning about and improving a specific component of a machine learning process.
+The work in these sub-domains focus on solving one specific problem, whether that be finding the best way to augment data \citep{AutoAugment}, sample minibatches \citep{fan18_learn_teach}, adapt objectives \citep{wu18_learn_teach_dynam_loss_funct}, or poison rewards \citep{Zhang2020AdaptiveRA}.
+Consequently, the meta-learning methods used in these domains are handcrafted to solve the problem and cannot be applied to solve new problems in a different domain.

+Current literature fails to recognize that a more general framework can be used to simultaneously address multiple problems across these varied sub-domains.
+Therefore, this work takes an important step toward answering the following question: